kizitonwose/CountryPickerView/README.md

         /*** Direct customizations on CountryPickerView instance ***/

-        // Show the selected country's phone(e.g +234) code on the view countryPickerView.showPhoneCodeInView = true
+        // Show the selected countries phone(e.g +234) code on the view countryPickerView.showPhoneCodeInView = true

-        // Show the selected country's iso code(e.g NG) on the view countryPickerView.showCountryCodeInView = true
+        // Show the selected countries iso code(e.g NG) on the view countryPickerView.showCountryCodeInView = true
     }